Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/optimizely.md

 ## Before you begin

 Be sure you have the most recent Amplitude Browser SDK implemented.
-Also, you **must** place the Amplitude snippet above the Optimizely snippet.
+Also, you **must** place the Amplitude snippet before the Optimizely snippet.

 ## Set up and use the integration